What are whole food supplements?

 Oral administration of tissue extracts from healthy sources may have the potential to slow the progression of degenerative disease or to promote healing of damaged tissues.

-On which species of animals is glandular therapy or whole tissue supplementation practiced regularly?
+On which species of animals are glandular therapy or whole tissue supplementation practiced regularly?

 Modern theories about the activity of glandular products are based on research in laboratory animal species.
 Glandular therapy has been demonstrated to be effective in treating problems with immune-mediated diseases and specific organ dysfunctions in the research laboratory.